 Trent University offers medical services on the Peterborough campus at Student Health Services.
 To book an appointment students can call Student Health Services or stop by during office hours.
-At the Durham campus, students can access health services through the Campus Health Centre.
+At the Durham GTA, students can access health services through the Campus Health Centre.

-The Counselling Centre at the Peterborough campus, and Counselling Services at the Durham campus, offer counselling on an individual basis to help students with personal concerns that interfere with academic performance and emotional well-being.
+The Counselling Centre at the Peterborough campus, and Counselling Services at the Durham GTA, offer counselling on an individual basis to help students with personal concerns that interfere with academic performance and emotional well-being.

 Trent University's Academic Skills Centre on the Peterborough campus offers many resources for students, including academic skills workshops, online resources, and peer academic mentoring.
-On the Durham campus, Learner Support Services provides individual and group academic consultations, assistance with written work, and students can also access the peer academic mentoring program.
+On the Durham GTA, Learner Support Services provides individual and group academic consultations, assistance with written work, and students can also access the peer academic mentoring program.

-Trent University has two libraries: the Thomas J. Bata Library at the Peterborough campus, and the Oshawa Campus Library at the Durham campus.
+Trent University has two libraries: the Thomas J. Bata Library at the Peterborough campus, and the Oshawa Campus Library at the Durham GTA.
 The libraries offer various resources for students including databases, journals, e-books, and e-videos.
 Each campus library offers services for students such as borrowing services, interlibrary loans, library skills tutorials, and reference help.

 Trent University's Scholarships & Financial Aid office offers a range of financial assistance which consists of merit-based scholarships, need-based bursaries, and awards based on academic achievement.
 Information regarding Trent University's financial aid is available on their website, as well as complete lists of scholarships, bursaries, awards, and contact information.

 Trent University’s Housing Office offers traditional and suite style accommodations on the Peterborough campus.
 Residence is guaranteed to all first year students, however room selection occurs using a lottery system.
 Traditional residence consists of single, double and triple occupancy rooms with communal washrooms.
 Suite style accommodations consist of 2 private bedrooms and a shared washroom.
 All residence buildings are co-ed and many buildings have themed floors.
-All residence buildings include:
+All Apartment-Style residence buildings include:

 All residence rooms come furnished and include internet and local phone service.
 Residence rates vary depending on room and building selection.
 Residence rates include a mandatory meal plan which include a set number of meals and additional “Trent Cash” which can be used at retail dining services on campus.